sdercolin/vlabeler/docs/scripting.md

 - Template plugin scripts: included in the plugin folder of a template plugin, including the main scripts and the [input finder script](plugin-development.md#find-input-files-dynamically)

+There are other tiny scripts embedded in the labelers such as property getter/setter, but they only allow simple calculations and are not provided with the custom APIs.
+Here we don't list them.

 The availability of the APIs listed above depends on the type of the script.

 | API                                                       | Raw label parser | Raw label writer | Project constructor | Macro plugin | Template plugin |